 We also prioritize investments in job training programs for adults and youth to make their communities safer.
-Studies show that effective job training programs that do not screen out individuals with a criminal record create community stability and reduce the likelihood of arrests.10 Job training and placement programs that increase the probability of employment can lead to higher earnings and keep people off the streets, especially when these programs offer counseling and social support to increase course completion.11 When considering investments in job training, lawmakers should expand programs like Pell Grants to cover or significantly defray the costs of shortterm training programs.
+Studies show that effective job training programs that do not screen out individuals with a criminal record create community stability and reduce the likelihood of arrests.
+Job training and placement programs that increase the probability of employment can lead to higher earnings and keep people off the streets, especially when these programs offer counseling and social support to increase course completion.
+In crease the programs of the streets o

+When considering investments in job training, lawmakers should expand programs like Pell Grants to cover or significantly defray the costs of short-term training programs.
 Adults in our communities want to learn new skills or sharpen existing ones, and non-degree credential programs allow them to do so while working and supporting their families.
-They should not need to enroll in college to earn a twoyear or four-year degree and incur significant debt, especially if they already have years of skills and working experience.
+They should not need to enroll in college to earn a two-year or four-year degree and incur significant debt, especially if they already have years of skills and working experience.

-• Expand vocational training and job placement services for individuals in communities with high unemployment rates to access opportunities that provide thriveable wages.
+Expand vocational training and job placement services for individuals in communities with high unemployment rates to access opportunities that provide thriveable wages.